msgraphtf/terraform-provider-msgraph/docs/data-sources/applications.md

 - `required_resource_access` (Attributes List) Specifies the resources that the application needs to access.
 This property also specifies the set of delegated permissions and application roles that it needs for each of those resources.
 This configuration of access to the required resources drives the consent experience.
 No more than 50 resource services (APIs) can be configured.
 Beginning mid-October 2021, the total number of required permissions must not exceed 400.
 For more information, see Limits on requested permissions per app.
 Not nullable.
 Supports $filter (eq, not, ge, le). (see [below for nested schema](#nestedatt--value--required_resource_access))
 - `saml_metadata_url` (String) The URL where the service exposes SAML metadata for federation.
 This property is valid only for single-tenant applications.
 Nullable.
 - `service_management_reference` (String) References application or service contact information from a Service or Asset Management database.
 Nullable.
-- `service_principal_lock_configuration` (Attributes) Specifies whether sensitive properties of a multi-tenant application should be locked for editing after the application is provisioned in a tenant.
+- `service_principal_lock_configuration` (Attributes) Specifies whether sensitive properties of a multitenant application should be locked for editing after the application is provisioned in a tenant.
 Nullable. null by default. (see [below for nested schema](#nestedatt--value--service_principal_lock_configuration))
 - `sign_in_audience` (String) Specifies the Microsoft accounts that are supported for the current application.
-The possible values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount (default), and PersonalMicrosoftAccount.
+The possible values are: AzureADMyOrg (default), AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount, and PersonalMicrosoftAccount.
 See more in the table.
 The value of this object also limits the number of permissions an app can request.
 For more information, see Limits on requested permissions per app.
 The value for this property has implications on other app object properties.
-As a result, if you change this property, you may need to change other properties first.
+As a result, if you change this property, you might need to change other properties first.
 For more information, see Validation differences for signInAudience.Supports $filter (eq, ne, not).
 - `spa` (Attributes) Specifies settings for a single-page application, including sign out URLs and redirect URIs for authorization codes and access tokens. (see [below for nested schema](#nestedatt--value--spa))
 - `tags` (List of String) Custom strings that can be used to categorize and identify the application.
 Not nullable.
 Strings added here will also appear in the tags property of any associated service principals.Supports $filter (eq, not, ge, le, startsWith) and $search.
 - `token_encryption_key_id` (String) Specifies the keyId of a public key from the keyCredentials collection.
 When configured, Microsoft Entra ID encrypts all the tokens it emits by using the key this property points to.
 The application code that receives the encrypted token must use the matching private key to decrypt the token before it can be used for the signed-in user.
+- `unique_name` (String) The unique identifier that can be assigned to an application and used as an alternate key.
+Immutable.
+Read-only.
 - `verified_publisher` (Attributes) Specifies the verified publisher of the application.
 For more information about how publisher verification helps support application security, trustworthiness, and compliance, see Publisher verification. (see [below for nested schema](#nestedatt--value--verified_publisher))
 - `web` (Attributes) Specifies settings for a web application. (see [below for nested schema](#nestedatt--value--web))